- New CR-V Hybrid

 What the CR-V lacks in extroverted attitude it makes up for in practicality.
 The interior is spacious and comfortable for up to five adults, with more than 40 inches of rear seat leg room.

-Under the hood is a small turbo engine that delivers up to 30 mpg combined, according to the EPA.
+Under the hood of the CR-V is a small turbo-4 that delivers up to 30 mpg combined, according to the EPA.
 Rather than outright power, the CR-V’s best attribute is a composed ride that isn’t harshened by tall wheels in some trims.
+The CR-V Hybrid uses a 2.0-liter inline-4, hybrid batteries, and electric motors for propulsion.
+The EPA rates the combo at 38 mpg combined.

 In back with all the seats up, the CR-V carries nearly 40 cubic feet of cargo; with the seats down, it grows to more than 75 cubes with a low load floor and wide hatch.
 Pickups can’t say the same.